Press releases

 Read moreAnimals with symbolic meaning around the world

-For millennia, since before many of these scientific reasons were fully understood, humans have had special relationships with certain types of animals.
-This isn’t just limited to species we domesticated, like dogs, cats, and horses, but extends to wildlife, which many people have respected, honoured, and admired since ancient times.
+But for millennia, before these scientific benefits were fully understood, humans have had a special relationship with various animal species.
+This isn’t just limited to species we domesticated, like dogs, cats, and horses.
+It also extends to wildlife, which many people have respected, honored, and admired since ancient times.

-Here are some of the animals that have different meanings to various cultures around the world.
+Here are some of the animals that have special meanings to various cultures around the world.

 If you’ve ever heard the idiom ‘an elephant never forgets’, you know that elephants have long been associated with their excellent memories.
 This saying has some scientific basis—researchers have observed elephants remembering and returning to their original habitats after being rescued from poachers.
 Elephants also have been observed to show empathy, compassion, self-awareness, and grief.

 In Hindu culture, elephants are believed to support the world on their backs.
-In a way, they really do carry the weight of the planet on their backs—elephants play a critical role in helping us mitigate the impact of climate change.
+In a way, they really do carry the weight of the planet on their backs.
+As ecosystem engineers, elephants play a critical role in helping us mitigate the impacts of climate change.

-Dating back to prehistoric Africa, researchers have discovered elephant art that suggests humans had a deep understanding of elephants and may have even developed a symbiotic relationship with them.
-Unfortunately, elephants in Africa today are classed as endangered.
-At IFAW, our Room to Roam initiative aims to work with local communities to secure and reconnect elephant habitats so these magnificent animals can once again thrive.
+At IFAW, as part of our Room to Roam initiative, we’re working with communities in East and southern Africa to secure and reconnect elephant habitats so these magnificent animals can once again thrive.
 Meanwhile, IFAW also strives to sustain the coexistence of humans and elephants in China to protect the Asian elephant population.

-Once the most widespread mammal in the world, wolves have been associated in various cultures with strength due to their nature as a fierce predator.
-They also have served as symbols of loyalty, probably because they tend to hunt together in packs.
+Once the most widespread mammal in the world, wolves are a symbol of strength in many cultures.
+They have also been seen as symbols of loyalty, probably because they tend to hunt together in packs.

 You’ve probably heard the phrase ‘lone wolf’ used to refer to someone who does something alone or in their own way—and though adult wolves can and do sometimes live alone, wolves are typically highly social pack animals.

 Historically, bears have been associated with courage and strength.
-This isn’t surprising considering bears are some of the world’s largest land carnivores (polar bears are the largest) and apex predators.
+This isn’t surprising considering bears are some of the world’s largest land carnivores and apex predators.

 In Finnish, Siberian, and Korean cultures, bears are viewed as symbols of their ancestors.
 In Norse mythology, the bear is associated with Odin.
 In some Indigenous cultures of North America, bears are associated with healing and strength.
 In Russian mythology, they are thought of as the masters of the forest, which reflects how bears will feed on just about anything found in the woods, from berries and leaves to fish and small mammals.